Tibet plus Nepal

 We will then go to visit another featured Sera Monastery.
 This six hundred year-old monastery is famous for its grand ceremony of Buddhism debating apart from its beautiful temples with sensational icons, murals and history.

-Have lunch in Gyantse town, and then take a visit to the landmark of Gyantse - Palcho Monastery.
-It is a traditional Tibetan monastery which is a fusion of Han, Tibetan and Nepali architecture, and has both temples and stupa.
-Palcho Monastery’s symbol is its Kumbum Stupa which is famous for having 100,000 figures of Buddha in the chapels, niches and wall paintings of Kumbum.
-Leave Gyantse, and drive head to Shigatse.
+You will have lunch in Gyantse town and then make a visit to the key landmark of Gyantse Palcho Monastery.
+This is a traditional Tibetan monastery with a fusion of Han, Tibetan and Nepali architecture in its temples and stupa.
+Kumbum Stupa is the symbol of the monastery, famous for its 100,000 Buddhist figures, paintings, and statues in the chapels, wall niches and on the walls.
+After this visit, you will leave Gyantse and drive ahead to Shigatse for the night's accommodation.

 Get up early and have a hearty breakfast because today’s trip starts with a visit to one of the most important monasteries in Tibet - Tashilhunpo Monastery which was built in 1447 during the Ming Dynasty by a disciple of Buddhism, Master Tsongkhapa.
 The monastery became the Buddhism center of Tsang region and has been the traditional seat of successive Panchen Lamas, one of two most powerful leaders of Buddhists in Tibet.
 Tashilhunpo Monastery is surrounded by a 3000-meter-long wall and was constructed against the background of mountains facing to the sun.
 The Monastery has 58 sutra chapels and about 3600 rooms with many buildings made with golden glazed tiles and interlaced red and white walls.
 There is also a Thangka Exhibit Platform.
 Be prepared to meet many pilgrims visiting this holy place from far places and countries!

-Tips for today: 1) prepare some food and drinks to take with you because there are only some basic foods offered at Mount Everest; 2) pack warm and thick clothes for the cold; 3) get fully prepared for the high altitude (5100m).
+Tips for today: 1) prepare some food and drinks to take with you because there are only some basic foods offered at Mount Everest; 2) pack warm clothes to keep yourself warm all the time and get fully prepared for the high altitude (5100m).

-Few kilometers drive away from your hotel to Gyirong Port.
-You are kindly required to walk on your own to cross the border bridge which is 50m long, check in Nepal side, you can get the Nepal visa upon arrival with 30USD, please prepare one photo at passport size to get Nepal Visa.
+Drive about 25km from your hotel to Gyirong Port.
+You are kindly required to walk on your own to cross the border bridge which is 50m long, check in Nepal side, you can get the Nepal visa upon arrival, please prepare one photo at passport size to get Nepal Visa.
+Your local Nepalese tour guide will pick you up and transfer you to Kathmandu city for accommodation.

 Today after breakfast, your guide will pick you up at your hotel and escort you to visit the landmarks in Kathmandu.